kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambdas-for-cleaner-code.md

     //skipped for clarity
 }
 {% endhighlight %}
-The last step is to use _Inline Variable_ to inline the `handle` variable.
+The last step is to use the _Inline Variable_ refactoring to inline the `handle` variable.

-The final result looks as follow:
+The final result looks as follows:
 {% highlight java %}
 public void processMessage(InsuranceProduct product) throws Exception {
     retryOnSqlException(() -> upsert(product));